Helping cybercrime victims access free and personalised support via a chatbot through The Cyber Helpline.

 Cybercrime is a rising threat, both in the UK and globally.
 It’s a type of crime that doesn’t discriminate, affecting both businesses and individuals.
-Malware, fraud and hacking cost governments billions to clean up and in 2020, Britain’s National Cyber Security Centre dealt with an all time record of 723 serious hacker attacks.
+Malware, fraud and hacking cost governments billions to clean up.

 The Cyber Helpline is a not-for-profit which provides free support by cyber security experts to UK victims.
 We partnered with the charity to help them deliver this support via a chatbot, using technology to aid victims by containing threats where possible and offering comprehensive support in the post-crime recovery phase.

 The Cyber Helpline has an urgent need to support victims of cybercrime at any time of day or night.
 During the pandemic, many human support call centres had been compromised and so rates of cybercrime were rising.
 As a result, the charity wanted to design and build a chatbot which could navigate the complex world of cybercrime.

 Individual victims of cybercrime don’t use technical terminology when describing what happened to them and most help systems ask you a series of questions to diagnose the problem.
 To better provide access to help, our team had to allow the victim to write freely, using their own language.
 We used Natural Language Processing (NLP) and Machine Learning technology, which could interpret categories and diagnose an attack without requiring technical terms.

 Our teams used knowledge graphs, which can connect intent, phrases, nouns and adjectives to associated concepts.
 This way, we could capture cyber security expert experience, and build the platform in a way which meant it could continue to be trained over time, as new instances of cybercrime evolve.